Codecademy/docs/content/javascript/concepts/arrays/terms/lastIndexOf/lastIndexOf.md

 ---
 Title: '.lastIndexOf()'
-Description: 'Returns the last index at which an element can be found.
-Returns -1 if element is not found.'
+Description: 'Returns the last index at which an element can be found.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'